Taking Legal Action After A Lane-Splitting Accident

 An Emergency Room Diagnosis Is Often Not Enough

-Jeff Pheffer of Santa Monica’s Pheffer Law has helped thousands of Southern California motorcyclists recover both financially and physically in the wake of lane-splitting and other motorcycle injury situations.
+I, Jeff Pheffer, of Santa Monica’s Pheffer Law, have helped thousands of Southern California motorcyclists recover both financially and physically in the wake of lane-splitting and other motorcycle injury situations.
 An emergency room visit by itself will not reveal long-term problems arising from a crash.
 You need to work with a physician or chiropractor who understands soft tissue and other motorcycle accident-related injuries — problems that may not be apparent on one examination.

 Sometimes the victim in a lane-splitting incident is the driver of the other vehicle, not the cyclist.
 We represent anyone who has been a victim of reckless or unsafe driving, even if you share responsibility for the accident.